aws-samples/barcode-qr-decoder-lambda/README.md

 #### Step 2, Generate code artifacts and dependencies
 To read QR/Barcodes, we are going to be using the [Zbar library](https://github.com/mchehab/zbar), an open source software suite for reading bar codes.
 We are going to include Zbar and other necessary packages into Lambda Layers for our Lambda function to work.
-But don't worry, we have already automated this process for you, in a simple script you can run in your AWS Cloudshell!
+But don't worry, we have already automated this process for you, in a simple script you can run in your AWS Cloud9!
 Here are the steps you have to follow:

-* Access AWS CloudShell, a browser-based shell inside the AWS console.
-You can click the terminal icon next to the search bar or looking for _Cloudshell_ in the service search bar.
+* Access AWS Cloud9 looking for _Cloud9_ in the service search bar.

 ![CloudShell](src/img/step-0_1.png)
 * Once CloudShell has initiallized, clone this repo